Science Fiction & Fantasy book reviewers wanted

 There is little reward for your trouble other than your reviews are read by our regulars.
-(Site statistics are currently somewhere around if not above 15,000 unique visitors a month downloading well over 100,000 pages a month: more in months with a seasonal edition – spring, summer and autumn – and less other months, with site traffic increasing over the years.)
+(Site statistics are currently somewhere well above 15,000 unique visitors a month downloading well over 120,000 pages a month: more in months with a seasonal edition – spring, summer and autumn – and less other months, with site traffic increasing over the years.)
 And of course you get to keep the book.

 Because we need to keep postage costs down, we are only seeking book reviewers in Great Britain and Northern Ireland.
 (Sorry about that, especially as half our traffic comes from beyond the UK.)

 Interested?
 Then do contact us for a try out.

 And if you do want to know more about our book review policy then you can see what we tell publishers.